11th Airborne Division: Occupation of Japan

 MacArthur made plans to use the 11th Airborne Division in the invasion of Japan; it was to remain as Sixth Army's operational reserve, to be committed if required.
 However, with the end of hostilities in the Pacific Theater due to the surrender of Japan, the division was instead selected by MacArthur to lead the American forces that would occupy Japan.
 The divisional staff received orders to this effect on 11 August 1945, and the division was transported to Okinawa on 12 August; an operation that involved 99 B-24 Liberator bombers, 350 C-46s and 150 C-47s to airlift 11,100 men, 120 vehicles and approximately 1.16 million pounds (530,000 kg) of equipment.
 The 11th Airborne remained on Okinawa for several weeks before, on 28 August, it was ordered to land at Atsugi Airfield outside of Yokohama, on the main Japanese home island of Honshū.
 Its instructions were to secure the surrounding area, evacuate all Japanese civilians and military personnel within a radius of 3 mi, and finally occupy Yokohama itself.
 A large number of C-54 Skymaster transport aircraft were made available, with the first—carrying Swing and his divisional staff—landing at Atsugi Airfield at 06:00 on 30 August.
 It took a week to fully assemble the division, and by 13 September it had been joined by the 27th Infantry Division, which was airlifted into Japan at the same time.
 The 11th Airborne Division was later moved from Yokohama to northern Japan, and established camps along the coast of Honshu and on the island of Hokkaido.

 Occupation duties in Japan continued until May 1949, when the 11th Airborne was relieved and recalled to the United States.
 The division was transferred to Camp Campbell in Kentucky and remained a combat formation ready to deploy worldwide.
 During the early 1950s, the Angels conducted several large scale training operations in Alaska, such as Exercise Snowbird.
 Angels descended near Denali on the first day from C-119s over the arctic region.
-Inactivated at Camp Anza, California, in December 1945, it was reactivated and redesignated as the 503rd Airborne Infantry Regiment in February 1951 and assigned to the 11th Airborne Division at Fort Campbell, Kentucky, following the departure of the 187th Airborne Infantry Regiment to Korea as a separate airborne regimental combat team.
+Inactivated at Camp Anza, California in December 1945, the 503rd PIR was reactivated and redesignated as the 503rd Airborne Infantry Regiment in February 1951 and assigned to the 11th Airborne Division at Fort Campbell, Kentucky, following the departure of the 187th Airborne Infantry Regiment to Korea as a separate airborne regimental combat team.
 In 1956 the 503rd went with the rest of the 11th Airborne Division to posts in southeastern Germany.